mkevenaar/chocolatey-packages/docs/packages/veeamonereporterweb.md

 You'll need an SQL Server (express) installed.
 It's not required to have this installed on this server.
 You'll need to specify parameters to connect to the SQL Server.

-This package requires you to install the IIS Windows feature and WAS Configuration API feature.
-You can install these by executing `choco install IIS-WebServer WAS-ConfigurationAPI --source windowsfeatures`
+This package requires you to install the IIS Windows feature, WAS Configuration API feature and some ASP features.
+You can install these by executing `choco install IIS-WebServerRole IIS-WindowsAuthentication IIS-WebSockets IIS-ASPNET45 IIS-NetFxExtensibility45 WAS-ConfigurationAPI IIS-ManagementConsole IIS-ManagementService --source WindowsFeatures`

 ### Package Parameters